hashani26/modern-walk/README.md

 Accessibility best practices are initiated through aria lables and semantic components

+Atomic design was used to structure components and SOLID principles are followed within each component in order to make the project scalable and maintainable

 ## Performance Optimization

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load fonts.